CASS COUNTY’S VILLAGES & TOWNS

 What we present here is not meant to be a comprehensive history of the towns and villages of Cass County Michigan.
 If you want to learn more about us, it is worth visiting our local museums, especially, the Local History Branch of the Cass District Library.
-The days and hours they are open can be found at this links shown.
+The days and hours they are open can be found at the links shown.

 Cass County was organized by an act of the Territorial Legislature on November 4, 1829, and was named for General Lewis Cass, Territorial Governor of Michigan from 1813 to 1831.
 Cass later served as the United States Secretary of War under President Andrew Jackson, thus making a case for including Cass County as one of Michigan’s “cabinet counties.”